-Payment is made at the time of application online using only a Visa or Mastercard credit card.
+Payment is made at the time of application online only and requires a Visa or Mastercard credit card.
 Applications will not be processed until the application fee is received.
-We areThe School of Graduate Studies (SGS) is NOT able to accept payment via Visa debit or Mastercard debit.
+The School of Graduate Studies (SGS) is NOT able to accept payment via Visa debit or Mastercard debit.
 SGS also cannot NOT accept payment by wire transfer.
 We apologize for any inconvenience.
-If you do not have a credit card, it is usually relatively simple to buy a pre-paid Visa or Mastercard, offered by many banks and retailers.
+If you do not have a credit card, it is recommended that you buy a pre-paid Visa or Mastercard, offered by many banks and retailers.

 Can my application fee be waived?

-No. The application fee may not be waived, refunded, or deferred
+No. The application fee may not be waived, refunded, or deferred.

 Normally, if applicants have obtained an undergraduate or graduate degree from an institution recognized by the University of Toronto and where the language of instruction and examination is uniformly English, they are not required to submit proof of proficiency in English.
-However, the admission committee may decide that applicants need to provide an English Proficiency Test Result during the application process.
-Applicants should make arrangements for an official statement to be sent to the Faculty of Information from their institution confirming the use of English as the language of instruction and examination
+However, the admission committee may decide that applicants need to provide an English Proficiency Test result during the application process.
+Applicants should make arrangements for an official statement to be sent to the Faculty of Information from their institution confirming the use of English as the language of instruction and examination.

 If I feel my academic background does not meet the requirements for admissions, should I still apply?